topptech/AVRLoader/README.md

 # AVRLoader
 AVR Open Source Bootloader Programmer

-Open the raw file for the formatted text file.

 A Python port of the Atmel AVROSP application (application note AVR911).

 Since there seemed to be no Linux port of this application, it was decided to implement a port to Python.

 From Atmel:
    The AVR Open Source Programmer (AVROSP) is an AVR programmer application equivalent to the AVRProg tool included in AVR Studio.
 It is a command-line tool, using the same syntax as the other command-line tools in AVR Studio.
 The open source code and its modular design make it easy to port the application to other platforms and to add support for other programmer types and communication channels.
 Currently, AVROSP supports the programmers described in AVR109 and AVR910 through the standard PC serial port.
 The application note describes how to add more support.
 AVROSP reads and writes Intel HEX files, and can use an existing AVR Studio installation to get required device parameters.
 This means that AVROSP automatically supports all devices supported by AVR Studio.
 No update is required for future AVR devices other than keeping your AVR Studio installation up to date.

    Q. How to use AVROSP without installing AVR Studio 4?
    A. AVR911 uses XML files from AVR Studio when communicating with
       AVR109: Self Programming.
 The XMLfiles available with AVR Studio 5 or later cannot be used with AVR911 because of a change in XML file format.
 This issue can be overcome by providing the XML files in a folder and modifying the search path in AVR911.
 The attached zip file contains XML files that come with AVR Studio 4.19 build 730.
 This can be downloaded and extracted to a folder and provide the path to the extracted folder as the XML search path in AVR911.
 Download and extract AVR911 zip file from http://www.atmel.com/Images/AVR911.zip...

 The XML file path is specified with the def_path variable in the Devices section of avrloader.cfg file.